Halle/100percenthuman/content/english/_index.md

     {{< accordion title=\"What are the prerequisites for being able to book 100% Human?\" >}}

-    You're ready for 100% Human when you have a list of interactions you know you need to test (maybe they are your preflight checks, or your QA list, or your aspirational UI Test list, or a list of things in plain language that have gone wrong in the past) and you have a working CI system.<br><br>You know better than anyone what needs testing in your app, and this varies from app to app, but I am happy to help with additional suggestions if I notice that adding a new test would add security or other benefits to your users or your production flow.<br><br>If you aren't there yet, you can also book the 3-week add-on to help you figure out your test plan, and/or the 3-week add-on to help you set up CI/CD.
+    You're ready for 100% Human when you have a list of interactions you know you need to test (maybe they are your preflight checks, or your QA list, or your aspirational UI and e2e test list, or a list of things in plain language that have gone wrong in the past) and you have a working CI system.<br><br>You know better than anyone what needs testing in your app, and this varies from app to app, but I am happy to help with additional suggestions if I notice that adding a new test would add security or other benefits to your users or your production flow.<br><br>If you aren't there yet, you can also book the 3-week add-on to help you figure out your test plan, and/or the 3-week add-on to help you set up CI/CD.
     {{< rawhtml >}}<br><br><a href='contact' class='btn btn-primary'>Get Started</a><br><br>{{< /rawhtml >}}
     {{< /accordion >}}